 Some AP software allows you to send and receive payments, including cross border transfers to settle international invoices and payroll.
 If you’re considering this option, it’s worth looking closely at the fees and exchange rates used for overseas payments, as these can eat into your profit margin.

 An alternative option for businesses working with overseas suppliers, customers and employees, is to use the open API from Wise, linked to your Wise business account as a smart way to automate payouts and cut costs.
-You can also create and send your invoices by using our downloadable free invoice templates.
+You can also create and send your invoices by using our downloadable free invoice templates or invoice generator.

 With the Wise API, you can automate recurring transfers, invoice payments, standing orders and payroll costs, make expense reporting simple, and track and automate currency conversion.
 And because it’s Wise, you’ll know that you’re getting the mid-market exchange rate with no markup, for safe, fast and cheap cross border payments.
 You’ll only need to pay a small fee per transaction, with no monthly service fee for the account, and no minimum balance to worry about.